 While the Terminator franchise was nominally about preventing Skynet becoming self-aware and killing everyone, the first two movies were mostly about Linda Hamilton’s character morphing into a slightly psychotic gun-toting badass by the end of “Terminator 2.”

 Emilia Clarke brought the character back to life on the big screen in 2015’s “Terminator: Genisys.”
 In between, Lena Headey (one of Clarke’s co-stars in “Game of Thrones”) brought the character to TV in “Terminator: The Sarah Connor Chronicles.”)

 9. Meg Griffin

 The always picked-on Meg was voiced by actress Lacey Chabert during the first season of “Family Guy.”
-The Family Guy showrunners decided to go in a different direction for the second season and recruited actress Mila Kunis, who voices the role today.
+The showrunners decided to go in a different direction for the second season and recruited actress Mila Kunis, who voices the role today.